Chris Gotterup betting profile: Sony Open in Hawaii - PGA TOUR

 Gotterup's recent performances

-- Gotterup has finished in the top five twice and in the top 10 four times over his last ten appearances.
+- Gotterup has finished in the top 10 four times over his last ten appearances.

 - He had his best finish at the Genesis Scottish Open, where he finished first with a score of 15-under.